Take Action on S4736

 build housing that is 80% market rate and 20% affordable.
 20% affordable is not a high enough threshold for a fast-track bill; it is simply what towns like Madison require.

-The bill incentivizes sprawl, overrides local Master Plan goals and obviates the need for the sort of smart growth planning that makes towns walkable, liveable and public-transportation savvy.
+The bill incentivizes sprawl, overrides local Master Plan goals and undermines the sort of smart-growth planning that makes towns walkable, liveable and public-transportation savvy.

 Most importantly, the bill totally ignores the need to protect New Jersey’s dwindling open space and its over-stressed natural resources, including the Buried Valley Aquifer, for which the Drew Forest is an important recharge zone.